rit-spex/latex-utils/Portable_PDD/Templates/markdown_template.md

 ---
-title: 50\$ Satellite PDD
+TITLE_TAG: 50\$ Satellite PDD
-authors: Evan Putnam, Another Student
+AUTHORS_TAG: Evan Putnam, Another Student
-emails: emp9173@rit.edu, someOtherEmail@spex.com
+EMAIL_TAG: emp9173@rit.edu, someOtherEmail@spex.com
+TEMP_TAG: Hello World
 ---
 <!---
     This is a template you can use for markdown with the SPEX PDD LaTeX documents.